-2 In the case where the tool operator is the tool owner, or is not working for an employer, the tool operator assumes the responsibilities of the employer.
+&lt;sup>2 In the case where the tool operator is the tool owner, or is not working for an employer, the tool operator assumes the responsibilities of the employer.

-Eye protection devices shall conform to the requirements of ANSI Z87.1-2020, American National Standard for Occupational and Educational Personal Eye and Face Protection Devices, for impact resistance, with sideshields.
-They shall be marked with Z87+, and provide protection against flying particles both from the front and side.
+Protection Devices, for impact resistance, with side shields.
+They shall be marked with Z87+ and provide protection against flying particles both from the front and side.